Support Our Mission

 LEX is very grateful for the generous financial support of LEX members, alumni, and friends!

 LEX is a 501(c)(3) non-profit organization and your contribution is fully deductible to the extent allowed by law.
-If you would like to make a tax-deductible donation in support of LEX America or scholarships supporting language club membership or international exchange programs, please contact our offices or use the links below to make a secure payment with Paypal, or via our Facebook page or Guidestar.
+If you would like to make a tax-deductible donation in support of LEX Language Project or scholarships supporting language club membership or international exchange programs, please contact our offices or use the links below to make a secure payment with Paypal, or via our Facebook page or Guidestar.

 Thank you for supporting our mission!